Speakers

 Experimental lecture and workshop for schools and universities

-In the lecture and workshop, model experiments on the "plant light laboratory" are in the foreground.
-It is about the interaction of chlorophylls and carotenoids in photosynthesis as well as the material and energetic basis in the natural cycle of photosynthesis and respiration.
-The didactic utilization and curricular integration of the experiments in secondary levels I and II is supported with the help of teaching concepts, worksheets, model animations and educational films.
-More information on the course of the workshop, the experiments and materials as well as a cooperation offer at schools can be found on the " Plant Light Laboratory " slides on the Internet.
-See also films on the website of the University of Wuppertal on photoredox reactions.
+The lecture and workshop focus on model experiments on the "Plant Light Laboratory".
+The focus is on the interaction of chlorophylls and carotenoids in photosynthesis and the material and energetic principles of the natural cycle of photosynthesis and respiration.
+The didactic use and curricular integration of the experiments in secondary levels I and II is supported by teaching concepts, worksheets, model animations and educational films.
+More information on the workshop schedule, the experiments and materials as well as an offer of cooperation for schools can be found on the " Plant Light Laboratory " slides on the Internet.
+See also films on the University of Wuppertal website on photoredox reactions.

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

 Photosynthesis - a case for two

-Interaction of chlorophyll and ?-carotene in photosynthesis
+Interaction of chlorophyll and β-carotene in photosynthesis

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

-Photo & Nano - a strong couple
+Photo & Nano - a strong pair

 Thin layers with key functions

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

 Luminescence - a paradigm shift for color

-"The colors are deeds of light"
+“The colors are acts of light”

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

 47506 Neukirchen-Vluyn: Dr. Hartwig Müller